MooersLab/pymolsnips/README.md

      </tr>
     </table>

-It is challenging to recall the pml syntax when you are not using PyMOL everyday, which is the case for most PyMOL users.
+It is challenging to recall the pml syntax when you are not using PyMOL every day, which is the situtation for most PyMOL users.
 One solution to this problem is to use a library of code fragments, called **snippets** or **templates**, to build a script in a text editor.

-### Brief Notes on Installation and Updates
+<h3>Brief Notes on Installation and Updates</h3>

 Users may want to update their copy of the library as new snippets are added to the library on GitHub.
-The date of the last update and its nature is recorded in the GitHub repository.
+The date of the last update and its nature are recorded in the GitHub repository.
 GitHub has only experimental support for downloading part of a repository.
 In the meantime, users must download the entire repository either as a zip file via the `code --> download zip` pull-down menu or by entering the command `git clone https://github.com/MooersLab/pymolsnips.git` if they have git on their computer.
 The second option enables subsequent updating of the library via the `git pull origin master` command.

-### Navigating this document
+<h3>Navigating this document</h3>

 This document has over 12,000 words.
+You do not need to read much of it to get started.
+Just go to the section below about your favorite text editor to learn how to learn the snippet library.

 This long document has a large number of hyperlinks that enable rapid movement to desired sites below and the return to the menus at the top of the file.
 The hyperlinks reduce the need to scroll through the document.
 Some of the text is hidden from view and has to be toggled or unfolded to expose it.

+If you are considering switching text editors or have never used one, then you should invest an hour in reading the synopses of the 18 supported text editors.
+This can serve as a guide to selecting a text editor.

+Yes, we know.
+We have too much information here for a standard README.md file.
-We know; we should and will move much of the detailed information below to a github webpage.
+We plan to move much of the detailed information below to a GitHubPages webpage.

 ### <A name="FASTLINKS">Quick links</A>